Outtalent Docs

 • JavaScript, TypeScript

-• Data Structures & Algorithms (some people count them as CS fundamental, while others don't, please see this document for more details)
+• Data Structures & Algorithms (some people count them as CS fundamental, while others don't, please see for more details)

 • Standards and formats*